Chrysler Saratoga: 1949–1952

 Model selection also increased for 1951 with a wagon plus eight-passenger sedan and on the 139.5 in wheelbase added.
 This combination of the shorter, lighter Six body and the powerful new V-8 put the new Hemi Saratoga in the same performance league as the Olds Rocket 88, but was the quicker car.
 1951 proved to be a great year with 34,806 cars built.
-Most were 6 passenger four door sedans.
-Two door Club Coupes, four door station wagons, and 8 passenger four door sedans were relatively rare.
-Two forward facing jump seats ahead of the back seat provided the extra seating in the latter.
-Unlike the Windsor, which offered an eight-passenger sedan as well as a limousine, no 51-52 Saratoga limousines were built.
+Most were six-passenger, four-door sedans.
+Two-door Club Coupes, four-door station wagons, and eight-passenger, four-door sedans were relatively rare.
+Two forward facing jump seats ahead of the back seat provided the extra seating in the latter model.
+Unlike the Windsor, which offered an eight-passenger sedan as well as a limousine, no 1951-1952 Saratoga limousines were built.
 V8 limousine customers were only offered the Crown Imperial.
 The difference between an 8-passenger sedan verses a limousine was the presence of a glass divider and all leather seating surfaces in the front compartment.

 1952 brought new tail lamps with the backup lamps moved to the same housing as the tail lamps.
 Due to the Korean War, production dropped to 17,401 for the 1952 model year.
 A further 1,300 Saratoga models were built in Canada, the first eight-cylinder Chryslers to roll out of the Windsor plant since 1937.
 1952 Model year Chryslers suffered from a war strategic materials shortage and the pot metal trim was painted silver rather than chromed.

 For 1953 the Saratoga was discontinued, and the Saratoga's sports luxury duties were initially given to the New Yorker in 1953 until the performance coupe Chrysler 300 was introduced in 1955.
 The nameplate would reappear for 1957.